 6. Check out which shows and performances will be in town

 Minneapolis is no stranger to a hyped-up, sold-out show.
 Whether concerts or theater performances, the city always gets big-name visitors, and you should find out who will be rolling into town during your visit.
-Check the calendars of popular music venues such as First Avenue, The Armory, Varsity Theatre and Fine Line Music Cafe.
+Check the calendars of popular music venues such as First Avenue, The Armory, Varsity Theatre and The Fine Line.
 There’s also the Dakota for renowned jazz music, Orchestra Hall for dazzling performances and Cedar Cultural Center, a non-profit aiming to spread cultural appreciation.

 Theater buffs should check out the Orpheum Theatre and the Guthrie Theater, which host Broadway shows and classic plays.
-The State Theatre and Pantages Theatre, located on Hennepin Avenue, are two restored historic theatres that offer one-man acts.
-Fans of Minneapolis legend Prince can buy tickets to Paisley Park, Prince’s 65,000 square foot home.
-Buy tickets online beforehand to tour the property or check the event schedule to catch a tribute performance.
+Fans of Minneapolis legend Prince can visit Paisley Park, the late artist's 65,000-sq-ft home.
+Book tickets online to tour the property or check the event schedule to catch a tribute performance.

 7. Minnesota doesn’t charge sales tax on clothing